graphieros/vue-data-ui/README.md

 ## Multiline data labels

-Some components will display labels on mutliple lines when the provided text contains a line break. (example: "I contain\na line break").
+Some components will display labels on multiple lines when the provided text contains a line break. (example: "I contain\na line break").
 Below is a table of the places where such line breaks can be used:

 | Component                   | Label displayed      | Where to use line breaks                               |